 Household - An individual or group of individuals, including related roomers, who are living together as one economic unit that customarily pays for its home-heating energy either directly to a vendor or indirectly as an undesignated part of rent.
-Note: households renting with heat included that have a specific portion of their rent used for their heating costs are considered to have a heating responsibility and are therefore eligible for benefits.

 LIHEAP - The Low-Income Home Energy Assistance Program.